-The player spins the wheel and gets a social mission (e.g. Painting an elder's house), that is to be completed within a time limit.
+The player spins the wheel and gets a social mission, e.g., painting an elder's house, that should be completed within a time limit.

-The purpose of the project is to develop social awareness and to generate practical help for disadvantaged populations.
+The purpose of the TV program is to develop social awareness and to generate practical help for disadvantaged populations.

-The idea for the initiative made it to the final round of the competition and the young entrepreneurs received a certificate of esteem.
+The idea for the initiative made it to the final round of the competition, and the young entrepreneurs got a certificate of appreciation.

 An application for reporting about the crossings

-The application will notify the user where the nearest crosswalk is, and if he crosses, the app will tell the user how far the closest car is from the crosswalk, and how long it will take to reach.
+The application will notify the user where the nearest crosswalk is, and if they cross, the app will tell the user how far the closest car is from the crosswalk, and how long it will take to reach them.

 The purpose of the application is to reduce the number of traffic accidents involving pedestrians.